whodat-a/static/content/projects/fellowship-paths.md

 tags = ["visualization"]

 +++
+A while ago on [r/medicine](https://reddit.com/r/medicine) someone asked if there was a mapping of different fellowship paths.

-"I thought it was a neat idea.
+I thought it was a neat idea so I put together this visualization.
 Some of the paths are obvious: only Anesthesiologists can go into pediatric anesthesiology.
-Some of the other paths are more interesting: a Surgical Critical Care fellowship can be achieved through General Surgery and the Surgical Subspecialties as well as Emergency Medicine, Anesthesiology and OB/Gyn."
+Some of the other paths are more interesting: a Surgical Critical Care fellowship can be achieved through General Surgery and the Surgical Subspecialties as well as Emergency Medicine, Anesthesiology and OB/Gyn.